mithat/androidvmgr/readme.md

 There appear to be two common ways that Android VMs are exposing their networking: **NAT with port forwarding** and **Host only**.
 If the VM's documentation doesn't get into specifics, try NAT with port forwarding first.

 ##### Using NAT with port forwarding
-1. Configure Virtual Box's settings for the VM as follows:
+1. Open VirtualBox and configure the VM's settings as follows:
     * In the "Network" tab, set "Attached to" to "NAT".
     * Click the "Advanced" arrow to expose the options.
     * Set "Adapter Type" to "PCnet-Fast III (Am79C973)."
 (This might vary according to the specific VM, but it has been tested with Android-x86.)